 $ sudo journalctl --disk-usage

-Archived and active journals take up 128.0M on disk.
+Archived and active journals take up 8.0M in the file system.

 Configuration options such as SystemMaxUse and SystemMaxFileSize in /etc/systemd/journald.conf control growth of the log store.